thecartercenter/nemo-docs/content/smssetup/smssetup.rst

 .. image:: sms-conf.png
    :alt: Programmable SMS Configuration

+9. Click :guilabel:`Save`.
+10. Now you need to add a number to this messaging service, for this, Click :guilabel:`Numbers` on the left menu.
-9. Click :guilabel:`Save` to finish.
+11. Click :fa:`plus-circle` to add a number.

 NEMO/ELMO setup for Twilio